No need for special equipment, you can easily whip up your own creamery delight: homemade fudge swirl ice cream, with only four ingredients!

 Pop the ice cream into the freezer for an hour or so.
 I bet you’re thinking I forgot the fudge!
 Nope, I find that you have to freeze the ice cream partially before you add the fudge to make nice fudge swirls.
 Otherwise, it just mixes in and turns into chocolate ice cream (which isn’t a bad thing, by the way).

-Once the ice cream is partially frozen, add dollops of fudge and, using a table knife or small spatula, artistically swirl the fudge into the ice cream.
+Once the ice cream is partially frozen, add dollops of fudge and, using a table knife or small spatula, artistically (or not) swirl the fudge into the ice cream.
 Return to the freezer and freeze until firm, about 6 hours.

 I know it’s hard to wait but good things take awhile, you know?
 And I promise, fudge swirl ice cream is totally worth the wait!
 I like to top mine with this crunchy oat topping!